top of page

-De-Escalation Training
+De-Escalation

-Peace Ambassadors help to keep marches and demonstrations peaceful and safe.
-We're looking for friendly, diplomatic types who can respond calmly in tense situations.
-This session teaches the CLARA technique for nonviolent engagement, de-escalation skills, and other practical tools, and includes role-play (in live events only).
-Note that you must be at least 18 years old to serve as a Peace Ambassador.
-Upon completion, those who wish to serve will be provided further materials, instructions and opportunities to sign-up to serve at various events.
+You must be at least 18 years old to serve as a Peace Ambassador.
+Upon completion, those who wish to serve will be provided further materials, instructions, and opportunities to serve at various events.

 What is the difference between Peace Ambassadors vs. Safety Monitors?